cyberspatialife/TaiPan/README.md

 # TaiPan v1.0
-A GUI for MSF Venom that generates a payload, serves the payload on a web server, and starts up a listner.
+A GUI for MSF Venom that generates a payload, serves the payload on a web server, and starts up a listener.

 ## Dependencies
 * **Python3**